DLavin23/sass-guidelines/README.md

 ##Syntax &amp; Formatting
 Please note that Sass is the language and SCSS is simply a syntactically different version of the Sass language.
-The SCSS syntax is more representational of CSS, a language we all know and love, and is the syntax we should use at LFO moving forward.
+The SCSS syntax is more representational of CSS, a language we all know and love, and is the syntax I prefer using in my projects.
 When I refer to or mention Sass in this document, it is implied that I am referring to the SCSS syntax of the Sass language.
 Additionally, all code examples will be written in SCSS and will use the .scss files extention.

 **Sass Syntax:**
 ```css